Carotid Artery Surgery

 A carotid artery aneurysm is an abnormal swelling in the wall of the carotid artery.
 The carotid artery is the large artery which takes blood from the heart to the head.

-What are the symptoms of carotid artery aneurysms?
+What are the symptoms of a carotid artery aneurysm?

 Symptoms of a carotid artery aneurysm include transient ischemic attacks (TIAs).
 These TIAs are mini-strokes or episodes in which a person develops symptoms of strokes that resolve completely after a short duration.
 These symptoms of TIAs include blurred vision and numbness of the face, arms or legs.